heather-h-kim/solo-project/README.md

 ## Installation
  1. Open up your editor of choice and run npm install
+ 2. Copy the postgreSQL queries and paste them into Postico
- 2. Run npm run server and npm run client
+ 3. Run npm run server and npm run client
- 3. Navigate to `localhost:3000`
+ 4. Navigate to `localhost:3000`

 ## Built With